arungudelli/angularjswiki/content/en/fontawesome/fa-cloud-upload-alt.md

-## Cloud Upload Alt Icon with Fixed Width
+## fa-cloud-upload-alt Icon with Fixed Width

 All the font awesome icons does not have same width.